Guide for Authors

 Authors are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis, and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.

 A CC user license manages the reuse of the article.
-All articles will be published under the following license :
+Articles will be published under one of the following licenses according to author's choice :

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND)